tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ## <a id="miss-hw"></a>Missing Hardware Support

-The [U/W FOCAL reference cards][uwfr] and [DECUS submission][duwf] talk
+The [U/W FOCAL reference cards][uwfr] and the [DECUS submission][duwf]
-about features for hardware we don't have.
+talk about features for hardware we don't have.
 Either the command/feature doesn't exist at all in the version of U/W FOCAL we distribute or it doesn't do anything useful, lacking support within the version of SIMH we distribute.

 Broadly, these features are for the PDP-12, the LAB-8/e, Tektronix terminals, and pen plotters.
 Should anyone extend SIMH with a way to